 B. Anonymous Reporting

-Anonymous reports may be made to the University’s reporting service “Campus Conduct Hotline” (“CCH”) via telephone at 1-866-943-5787 (toll free) or directly on the Campus Conduct Hotline website.
+Anonymous reports of Wrongful Conduct, including reports of sexual harassment and/or sexual misconduct, may be made to the University’s reporting service “Campus Conduct Hotline” (“CCH”) via telephone at 1-866-943-5787 (toll free) or directly on the Campus Conduct Hotline website.
 This is a secure, confidential website.
 CCH will not know and cannot disclose the identity of the reporter.
 The Protected Disclosure is then immediately sent to the Chair of the Committee of the Board of Trustees that oversees the University’s audit processes and the General Counsel.
 The General Counsel is the University official who has independence within the University community, is knowledgeable concerning University resources and procedures, and can assure that there is a fair and impartial investigation of allegations of Wrongful Conduct and that the outcome of the investigation will be based on the merits.
 If the Protected Disclosure is against the General Counsel, CCH will instead send the Protected Disclosure directly to the Chair of the Board of Trustees.

 CCH does not replace our existing methods for reporting problems or complaints.
 Rather, it is intended to complement and supplement existing University procedures.
 The University continues to encourage everyone to report concerns or suspected violations to their supervisor or other administrator, as appropriate.